-Our Middle School Rowing and Fitness Club is for Beginning and Recreational Rowers.
+Our Middle School Beginner and Recreational program is open to all middle school aged individuals regardless of rowing experience.
 This program is offered in both the fall (September-November) and Spring (February-May) seasons.
-The Middle School Rowing and Fitness Club is a great way to introduce middle school aged children (6th-8th grades) to the sport of rowing, allow them to develop and learn at their own pace, and engage in fun and meaningful sport play.
-Participants focus exclusively on sculling, learning first in wide, stable training singles and progressing into narrower, less stable recreational singles and team boats as their skills and confidence develops.
+The Middle School Beginner and Recreational Program is a great way to introduce middle school aged children (6th-8th grades) to the sport of rowing, allow them to develop and learn at their own pace, and engage in fun and meaningful sport play.
+Participants focus exclusively on sculling, learning first in wide, stable training singles and progressing into narrower, less stable recreational singles and team boats as their skills and confidence develop.

-There is no daily attendance requirement and no previous rowing experience is required to join the Middle School Rowing and Fitness Club.
+There is no daily attendance requirement and no previous rowing experience is required to join the Middle School Beginner and Recreational Program.
 However, attendance is required on the first day of each session for an in-depth orientation to the boathouse, equipment, and safety.
 Individuals with previous rowing experience are welcome to continue learning and honing their skills through more advanced challenges.

 Our Middle School Competitive Team is for middle schoolers with at least 3 months of on-the-water rowing experience and coach recommendation who want to train for a competitive sport and compete for an opportunity to race in Under 14 coxed-quad event at the USRowing Youth Regional Championship Regatta in Vancouver, Washington (held in May).
 The Middle School Competitive Team is offered only in the Spring season (late January-mid May).